emarsden/dash-mpd-cli/README.md

       --add-header <NAME:VALUE>
           Add a custom HTTP header and its value, separated by a colon ':'.
 You can use this option multiple times.

+  -H, --header <HEADER>
+          Add a custom HTTP header, in cURL-compatible format.
+You can use this option multiple times.

       --referer <URL>
           Specify content of Referer HTTP header.